whatmakeart/whatmakeart.github.io/content/courses/co-lab/2026-fall/05-character-creation/05-05-character-creation-assignment.md

 Create a working version with a manageable amount of geometry when necessary.
 We will continue discussing retopology, UVs, texture baking, and optimization as the characters are prepared for animation.

-## Organize the Blender File
+### Blender File Organization

-Create an `ARCHIVE` collection containing untouched copies of important source meshes.
+Create an `Archive` collection containing untouched copies of important source meshes and objects as backups.

-Create a `CHARACTER` collection containing the version you intend to prepare for animation.
+Create a `Character` or `Working` collection containing the version you intend to prepare for animation.

-Before submitting:
+#### Avoid Losing Textures

+To avoid losing texture images and other external data, make sure to [pack external resources](https://youtu.be/x6H6HFBLRlU) in your Blender file.

-**File → External Data → Pack Resources**
+Go to File → External Data → Pack Resources [How to Pack External Resources in Blender](../../../../3d-modeling/blender/pack-external-resources-blender.md)

 Save the file again after packing.